-There is a chance you might still get or spread COVID-19 even if you have a vaccine, so it's important to follow advice about https://example.com/how-to-avoid-catching-end-spreading-covid-19.
+There is a chance you might still get or spread COVID-19 even if you have a vaccine, so it's important to follow advice about how to avoid catching and spreading COVID-19.

 Side effects and safety

 The COVID-19 vaccines approved for use in the UK have met strict standards of safety, quality and effectiveness.